Presidential Palace of Suriname: History

-The current palace was built in 1730, when former Governor-General of Suriname, Charel Emilius Hendrik de Cheusses led an expansion project of the already existing governor's palace.
+The current palace was built in 1730, when the then Governor-General of Suriname, Charel Emilius Hendrik de Cheusses led an expansion project of the already existing governor's palace.
 Before the major renovation of 1780 commissioned by Governor-General Bernard Texier, the palace underwent multiple changes, but was slowly falling into disrepair.
 When Texier took office, he decided to take up residence at the Gravenstraat 6.
 A grand gallery was added along with a third floor.
 But it wasn't until 1911 that the palace was expanded to its current size, with the addition of the portico and terrace.
 A decade later saw the completion of the one story west wing.
 The building received many ornamental additions, such as the arched beams of the balcony and the shield of the "Geoctrooieerde Sociëteit van Suriname" placed on the third story.
 The garden at the back was also redeveloped and extended towards The Palmentuin.